 Susan and Peter, have lived in Kingsport since 1977.
-They have three grown children, all graduates of Kingsport City Schools, and are also the proud grandparents of eight grandchildren.
+They have three grown children, all graduates of Kingsport City Schools, and are also the proud grandparents of nine grandchildren.

 Dr. Karen Reed-Wright was elected to the BOE in 2015 and is serving in her first four-year term on the Board.

 Dr. Reed-Wright is a lifelong resident of Kingsport and a product of Kingsport City Schools.
 She attended ETSU, where she received a Bachelor's degree in Secondary Education majoring in history.
 Dr. Reed-Wright returned to college to add an elementary certification and to earn a Master's degree as a Reading Specialist.
 Later, she returned to ETSU again to earn her Doctorate degree in Leadership and Policy Analysis.
 These degrees built the foundation for her career with Kingsport City Schools and later as an associate professor at Virginia Intermont College.

 During her years with Kingsport City Schools, Dr. Reed-Wright was an elementary and middle school teacher, a peer evaluator, a staff development coordinator, a reading coach, and an interim principal.
 For eight years she worked as the Literacy Coordinator and was a communications coordinator when the new Washington Elementary was first opened.
 During this time, Dr. Reed-Wright also traveled within and outside the state as a consultant providing workshops in both reading and mathematics.
 She also served as a member of the Tennessee Reading Panel, selecting guidelines for reading and language arts for school systems across the state.